joshrp/moonlight-docs/Troubleshooting.md

 * Uninstall GeForce Experience, reboot, clean install GeForce Experience, and reboot again.
 * In an administrator command prompt, run `netsh winsock reset` and reboot your computer.
 * If your PC is running Windows Server, install the qWave service and ensure the Windows Audio service is enabled and running.
+* If you had used Microsoft Remote Desktop you will need to follow the instructions in the [Known Compatibility Issues](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#known-application-compatibility-issues) in order to stream again.
 * Ask for help on our [Discord server](https://moonlight-stream.org/discord)

 ### Unable to stream at all over the Internet